MicrosoftDocs/VBA-Docs/api/Word.application.chartdatapointtrack.md

 # Application.ChartDataPointTrack property (Word)

 Returns or sets a  **Boolean** that specifies whether charts use cell-reference data-point tracking.
-Read-write.
+Read/write.

 ## Syntax